manavkr0710/Yu-Gi-Oh-Card-Card-Collector/README.md

 # Yu Gi Oh Card Collection App
 ## About the Project
 - A web app written with Javascript, HTML, and CSS that allows users to search for, and add cards to their Yu-Gi-Oh collection.
-- Performs GET request to YGoProDeck API to fetch a card from 13000+ card possibilites
+- Uses FETCH API to YGoProDeck API to fetch a card from 13000+ card possibilites
 - Provides details of card such as Name, Description, Type, and Price.
 - Stores cards to Google Firebase Realtime Database
 - Uses Firebase's Authentication for a Login-Register System